Eyesore123/blog-app/README.md

 1. Post translation save to database and fetch for translated posts (partially done)
 2. Advanced features for admin (image size adjustments? etc.)
-3. An additional panel in admin dashboard that let's admin send emails to users.
-Options: to everyone / admins / subbed users / unsubbed users.
-4. Scheduled uploads feature would be nice
+3. Scheduled uploads feature would be nice
-5. Customized emails that look better than the default Laravel emails in comment notiifications and email verifications.
+4. Customized emails that look better than the default Laravel emails in comment notiifications and email verifications.
 Default emails are not bad but could be better.
-6. Profile image features.
+5. Profile image features.
 I added profile image upload as an extra feature, but noticed that image compression would speed up the site a lot, and so it would be nice to add a feature to compress images.
 It would also be nice to have a feature to crop images, and use images in the comment section.
 Without compression I might have to offer images from a selection of smaller size icons.

 ## Deployment